drips-network/docs/docs/using-drips/share-a-percentage.md

 who, for example, might be other collaborators, collectives or software libraries the user depends on.

-We'll show you how it works below.
+We'll show you how it works below on the Drips webapp.
+FYI, there are several ways to interact with the Drips protocols and components, as laid out [here][ad] and [here][to].

 To get started, open a new browser tab and head over to the Drips webapp at [drips.network][dw].